Renewable energy sources are sources of power that are found in nature and can be replenished.

 In addition, we can expect ever more restrictive domestic and European regulations regarding waste management and the use of organic waste in energy production.
 Biogas plants are one of the best ways to meet these requirements.
 Biogas plants also reduce the quantity of waste and the costs of its disposal.

-Our biogas plant has an installed capacity of 0.6 MW, although heat is also produced as a by-product of generating electricity, and is used to heat the facility.
-Another by-product is 5,000 tons of high-quality organic compost per year, which is used to fertilise agricultural land.
+Our biogas plant has an installed capacity of 1.2 MW, although heat is also produced as a by-product of generating electricity, and is used to heat the facility.
+Another by-product is solid and liquid fermented organic high-quality organic compost, which is used to fertilise agricultural land.

-In a biogas plant, electrical and heat energy are produced using liquid and solid manure obtained through organic cattle-rearing methods and from corn silage, also obtained through organic farming methods.
-A by-product of this process is liquid and solid organic fertiliser which is used to promote plant growth in organic agricultural production.
+In a biogas plant, electrical and heat energy are produced using liquid and solid manure obtained through organic cattle-rearing methods, from corn silage also obtained through organic farming methods and biodegradable organic waste.

 Biogas is a mixture of methane and carbon dioxide, with traces of ammonia, hydrogen, nitrogen, hydrogen sulphide, carbon monoxide and water vapour.
 It is the only renewable source of energy suitable both for generating electricity and heat energy and for producing gas and liquid fuels.

 Biogas is obtained with the help of methane-generating bacteria which assist in the process of breaking down the material without the presence of oxygen (anaerobic digestion).
 This process goes on in nature, in ponds and swamps, in the digestive tracts of ruminants and also under controlled conditions in the fermentation tanks of biogas plants.

 Anaerobic digestion is a common method for processing the waste from the livestock industry (liquid and solid manure), yielding electrical and heat energy and high-quality fertiliser.